Environmental Science Institute - Summer Research Opportunities

 Research at Biosphere 2 capitalizes on the University of Arizona’s strengths in investigating the role of non-equilibrium processes in ecology, and the importance of environmental gradients.
 Biosphere 2 serves in this capacity as a facility that allows large-scale manipulation which combines theoretical, experimental, and modeling approaches.
 The facility is unique in the spatial and temporal scales at which it allows for controlled research in the environmental sciences.
 Biosphere 2 therefore provides a missing link, a critical scaling bridge, between the laboratory and the real world.
 The overarching theme of the research program at Biosphere 2 attempts to understand how physical and biological processes interact across spatial and temporal scales – providing the means to predict how the Earth system may respond to forcing factors such as climate change.
 Key to research at Biosphere 2 is the use of methods and techniques that allow linking across scales to understand how biological, ecological, and physical processes interact.
 Biosphere 2 is partnering with the southwestern Critical Zone Observatory (CZO) to link Biosphere 2 research to real world landscapes.
 The faculty mentors for this program will therefore also be drawn from the Principal Investigators on the CZO project in addition to Biosphere 2 research faculty.

 How To Apply

 Your ESI application package will consist of (1) an application form that includes contact information, educational background, and optional information on gender and ethnic background; (2) a two-page maximum narrative statement of educational and career goals, research experiences, and interests; and (3) two letters of recommendation from faculty at your home institution.
-Application materials, including letters of recommendation must be received by April 30th, 2017.
+Application materials, including letters of recommendation should be received by March 15th, 2018.